pablohpsilva/vuejs-component-style-guide/README.md

 ### How?

-* Use defaults for option values.
+* Use defaults for props values.
 * Use `type` option to [validate](http://vuejs.org/v2/guide/components.html#Prop-Validation) values to an expected type.**[1\*]**
-* Check if option exists before using it.
+* Check if props exists before using it.

 ```html
 <template>